OpenDDS/OpenDDS/docs/index.rst

 Using OpenDDS
 *************

+:ref:`introduction--dcps-overview`
+  A conceptual overview of the Data Distribution Service

+:ref:`introduction--what-is-opendds`
+  OpenDDS is an open-source DDS

 :doc:`devguide/building/index`
   How to build and install OpenDDS

-:ref:`introduction--what-is-opendds`
-  A brief explanation of what OpenDDS is

-:ref:`introduction--dcps-overview`
-  A conceptual overview of how DDS works

 :doc:`devguide/getting_started`
   A tutorial on making basic OpenDDS applications